winex01/backpack-filter/readme.md

 - theme-coreuiv4 - YES
 - theme-tabler   - YES

-## Supported Field
+## Supported Fields
-- Select
-- date_range
-- date // TODO
+- Free Backpack Fields(except relationship field)
+- date_range (this is custom so it has limited customization, can change wrapper and attributes)

 ## Installation